LibreCAD/docs/guides/drawingsetup.rst

 Default Template
 ~~~~~~~~~~~~~~~~

-When LibreCAD is first executed it opens a default drawing.
+When LibreCAD is first launched it opens a default drawing.
 This drawing can be specified as a template in the "Application Preferences" under the "Paths" tab.
 Select "Edit" from the top menu bar and then "Application Preferences" followed by the "Paths" tab.
 The last field listed is the "template" field.
 This should contain the full path and filename of the desired template to use as a default.
 The drawing specified here as a template will be used from three locations.
 The first is when LibreCAD is first executed and the default drawing is created.
 The second is when "File->New" is selected.
 The third is when the icon on the toolbar for "New" is clicked.
 Each time it will create a new drawing document.
 Each of the new drawings can be selected from the "Window" option on the top menu bar if they have been created or any drawing that may have been opened.

 In the "Paths" tab there are other file paths to be specified.
 The symbol or library folder location is called "Parts Library".
 This folder specification should contain the full path and name of the folder mentioned earlier in regard to parts libraries.
 The library folder can contain additional folders to categorize the items.
 For instance: floor plan, electric, electronic, landscape, flow diagram, plumbing, hardware, etc. The subfolders are required.
 LibreCAD does not provide a mechanism to use the library directory directly.
 A user could use it for template storage if they desired and then the templates could be used by the "New From Template" option or for the default template setting.
 The LibreCAD "Library Browser" will only present the created folders (and subfolders) with the drawings within the browser.